Openmacro/openmacro/README.md

 <br>

 > Project is in its early stage of development.
+Optimisations & safety not guarenteed until first version release.

 openmacro is a multimodal personal agent that allows LLMs to run code locally. openmacro aims to act as a personal agent capable of completing and automating simple to complex tasks autonomously via self prompting.